Section A: Programme and Course Approval

 Programmes which are no longer offered, and which a department does not anticipate offering again in the near future, should be withdrawn.
 A department which has agreed to seek the withdrawal of a programme should submit the Withdrawal/Amendment Form to Faculty Learning and Teaching Committee, which will decide whether or not to recommend the withdrawal of the programme to LTQC.
 LTQC will decide whether or not a programme should be withdrawn.

-New courses are considered for approval by Faculty Learning and Teaching Committee.
-A department wishing to propose a new course should submit the appropriate form to FLTC:
+New courses are considered for approval by Faculty Learning and Teaching Committees.
+A department (or appropriate centre/institute) wishing to propose a new course should complete and submit the form below to the FLTC.
+No Course will be permitted to run if it has not been approved through this process:

-Under exceptional circumstances, changes to courses can be approved retrospectively.
-In such cases the Chair of FLTC requires a written statement from the Head of Department of the reasons for seeking retrospective approval.
+Changes to courses cannot normally be approved retrospectively.
+In exceptional circumstances such cases should be forwarded to the Chair of the appropriate FLTC with a written statement from the Head of Department of the reasons for seeking retrospective approval.
 The statement should include evidence that all the students on the course have signed a document agreeing to the changes, or evidence that the details of the course in its amended form were in the documentation or electronic information supplied to students at the beginning of the course.
 In the latter case, an explanation should be provided as to why the documentation or electronic information supplied to students did not reflect the approved version of the course.

 Centres, professional services directorates and other sections of the School which do not belong to a Faculty may propose courses, and should contact the Quality Assurance Manager for advice when planning to do so.
 LTQC has approved a procedure for their consideration whereby scrutiny of a course approval form and supporting documentation is delegated to a panel consisting of academic and student members from across the School.
 The panel will carry out all parts of the procedure which would otherwise be undertaken by an FLTC, and will make a recommendation to JFPP regarding approval of the proposal.

-Courses which are no longer offered, and which a department does not anticipate offering again in the near future, should be withdrawn.
+Courses which are no longer offered, and which a department does not anticipate offering again in the near future, should be withdrawn using the Course Withdrawal Form.
 It is the School’s policy to withdraw courses which have repeatedly failed to attract a minimum number of students (these quotas are set by Faculties).